What interface for a modern application?

 Disadvantages

-A plugin must be installed on the client-side, and the server must also
+A runtime must be installed on the client-side.
+For web apps, the server must

 support Java what implies practically a dedicated server.